 Survival Rates for Mesothelioma

-A survival rate is the number of people still alive after a certain span of time.
-It is measured in percentages.
-The 5-year mesothelioma survival rate is 10%, according to the American Society of Clinical Oncology (ASCO).
-This means 10% of patients will still be alive 5 years after diagnosis.
+The mesothelioma survival rate is the percentage of people still alive after a certain span of time.
+According to the American Society of Clinical Oncology (ASCO), the five-year mesothelioma survival rate is 10%.
+This means that 10% of patients will still be alive five years after their diagnosis.

 The prognosis for mesothelioma is often poor, as most patients are diagnosed after their cancer has spread.
 However, a prognosis is not set in stone.
-Some mesothelioma patients have outlived a prognosis by years or even decades with the right treatments and medical care.
+There are some mesothelioma survivors who have outlived their prognosis for years or even decades with the right treatments and medical care.

 Get information on: